6 Best Substitutes for Fish Stock

 Oyster sauce

 Oyster sauce is a thick, dark brown sauce made from oysters, soy sauce, sugar, and other seasonings.
-It is a popular ingredient in Chinese, Thai, and Vietnamese cuisine, and is used to add depth and umami flavor to a variety of dishes.
+A popular ingredient in Chinese, Thai, and Vietnamese cuisine, you can use it to add depth and umami flavor to a variety of dishes.
 The strong oyster flavor means this is a great alternative to fish stock.

 Oyster sauce is commonly used in stir-fries, marinades, and dipping sauces, as well as in meat and seafood dishes.
 It pairs well with ingredients like beef, chicken, shrimp, and vegetables like bok choy and broccoli.